 Mix just until combined.
 Scrape the sides and bottom of the bowl to insure all ingredients are mixed well.

-This cake is super moist.
-My husband hates carrots, pineapple and coconut, but he loved this cake.
-He even made sure that I put that in this post!
+We all love this cake and you will too!
+My husband doesn’t really care much for carrots, pineapple or coconut, but he loved this cake.
+He even made sure that I put that in this post.

 Pineapple Carrot Coconut Cake